-PHILIPPIN E FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicable Financial Instruments: Recognition and Measurement 1 Amendments to PAS 39: Transition and Initial Recognition of Financial Assets and Financial Liabilities 1 Amendments to PAS 39: Cash Flow Hedge Accounting of Forecast Intragroup Transactions 1 Amendments to PAS 39: The Fair Value Option 1 D 4 0 00 Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts 1 PAS 39 Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets 1 Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets - Effective Date and Transition 1 Amendments to Philippine Interpretation IFRIC 9 and PAS 39: Embedded Derivatives 1 Amendments to PAS 39: Eligible Hedged Items Amendments to PAS 39: Novation of Derivatives and Continuation of Hedge Accounting 1 PAS 40 Investment Property 1 Agriculture 1 PAS 41 Amendments to PAS 41: Bearer Plants Philippine I nterpretations - International Financial Reporting Interpretations Committee (IFRIC) v IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities 1 IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments v 1 IFRIC 4 Determining Whether an Arrangement Contains a Lease 1 v Rights to Interests Arising from Decommissioning, Restoration and Environmental IFRIC 5 Rehabilitation Funds 1 IFRIC 6 Liabilities Arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment 1 IFRIC 7 Applying the Restatement Approach under PAS 29, Financial Reporting in Hyperinflationary Economies 1 Reassessment of Embedded Derivatives 1 IFRIC 9 Amendments to Philippine Interpretation IFRIC-9 and PAS 39: Embedded Derivatives 1 IFRIC 10 Interim Financial Reporting and Impairment 1 IFRIC 12 Service Concession Arrangements v 1 IFRIC 13 Customer Loyalty Programmes 1 v PAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction 1 IFRIC 14 Amendments to Philippine Interpretations IFRIC - 14, Prepayments of a Minimum Funding Requirement and their Interaction 1 IFRIC 16 Hedges of a Net Investment in a Foreign Operation 1 IFRIC 17 Distributions of Non-cash Assets to Owners 1 IFRIC 18 Transfers of Assets from Customers .
-IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments / IFRIC 20 Stripping Costs in the Production Phase of a Surface Mine - 1 IFRIC 21 Levies 1 Philippine I nterpretations - Standing Interpretations Committee (SIC) SIC-7 Introduction of the Euro 1 SIC-10 Government Assistance - No Specific Relation to Operating Activities 1 SIC-13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers 1 SIC-15 Operating Leases - Incentives 1 SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders 1 SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease 1 SIC-29 Service Concession Arrangements: Disclosures 1 SIC-31 Revenue - Barter Transactions Involving Advertising Services 1 SIC-32 Intangible Assets - Web Site Costs 1
+PHILIPPIN IE FINANCIAL REPORTING STANDARDS AND INTERPRETATIONS Adopted Not Adopted Not Applicable Financial Instruments: Recognition and Measurement / Amendments to PAS 39: Transition and Initial Recognition of Financial Assets and Financial Liabilities ✓ Amendments to PAS 39: Cash Flow Hedge Accounting of Forecast Intragroup Transactions 1 Amendments to PAS 39: The Fair Value Option Amendments to FAS 39: The Fair Value Option Amendments to PAS 39 and PFRS 4: Financial Guarantee Contracts PAS 39 Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets Amendments to PAS 39 and PFRS 7: Reclassification of Financial Assets - Effective Date and Transition Amendments to Philippine Interpretation IFRIC 9 and PAS 39: Embedded Derivatives Amendments to PAS 39: Eligible Hedged Items Amendments to PAS 39: Novation of Derivatives and Continuation of Hedge Accounting / Amendments to 1745 59.
+Novation of Derivatives and Continuation of Fredge Accounting , PAS 40 Investment Property 1 DAG 44 Agriculture 1 PAS 41 Amendments to PAS 41: Bearer Plants / Philippine I interpretations - International Financial Reporting Interpretations Committee (IFRIC) 1 IFRIC 1 Changes in Existing Decommissioning, Restoration and Similar Liabilities IFRIC 2 Members' Share in Co-operative Entities and Similar Instruments • ./ IFRIC 4 Determining Whether an Arrangement Contains a Lease • Rights to Interests Arising from Decommissioning, Restoration and Environmental IFRIC 5 Rehabilitation Funds IFRIC 6 Liabilities Arising from Participating in a Specific Market - Waste Electrical and Electronic Equipment ✓ IFRIC 7 Applying the Restatement Approach under PAS 29, Financial Reporting in ## / / / / / / / / / / / / / / / / / / , IFRIC / Hyperinflationary Economies ✓ Reassessment of Embedded Derivatives ✓ IFRIC 9 Amendments to Philippine Interpretation IFRIC-9 and PAS 39: Embedded Derivatives ✓ IFRIC 10 Interim Financial Reporting and Impairment ✓ IFRIC 12 Service Concession Arrangements / IFRIC 13 Customer Loyalty Programmes / IEDIO 44 PAS 19 - The Limit on a Defined Benefit Asset, Minimum Funding Requirements and their Interaction ✓ IFRIC 14 Amendments to Philippine Interpretations IFRIC - 14, Prepayments of a Minimum / IEDIC 16 Funding Requirement and their Interaction Hedges of a Net Investment in a Foreign Operation IFRIC 16 IFRIC 17 Distributions of Non-cash Assets to Owners Transfers of Assets from Customers + IFRIC 18 IFRIC 19 + IFRIC 19 IFRIC 20 Extinguishing Financial Liabilities with Equity Instruments Stripping Costs in the Production Phase of a Surface Mine ✓ + IFRIC 21 Levies Interpretations - Standing Interpretations Committee (SIC) ✓ SIC-7 Introduction of the Euro SIC-10 Government Assistance - No Specific Relation to Operating Activities SIC-10 SIC-13 Jointly Controlled Entities - Non-Monetary Contributions by Venturers SIC-15 Operating Leases - Incentives · · · SIC-15 SIC-25 Income Taxes - Changes in the Tax Status of an Entity or its Shareholders SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease SIC-27 Service Concession Arrangements: Disclosures · · · · · · · · · · · · · · · · · · · SIC-29 SIC-31 Revenue - Barter Transactions Involving Advertising Services ./ + V SIC-31 Intangible Assets - Web Site Costs 010-02 Intelligible 1130Cto - WCD DIIC COSto ✓

-These standards will be effective for periods subsequent to 2016 and are not early adopted by the Group.
+^{} These standards will be effective for periods subsequent to 2016 and are not early adopted by the Group.

-These standards have been adopted in the preparation of financial statements but the Group has no significant transactions covered in both years presented.
+^{} These standards have been adopted in the preparation of financial statements but the Group has no significant transactions covered in both years presented.